White House budget plan set to leave out some health care proposals from campaign

 The decision to hold back many of Biden’s campaign plans from his first budget proposal reflects the challenges facing the administration as it works to prioritize other spending expansions related to the U.S. economy and social welfare programs.

 Biden has proposed more than $4 trillion in new government spending and trillions of dollars in tax hikes to pay for it.
-The budget gap last year, meanwhile, was more than $3 trillion, adding to already record levels of debt.
+The budget deficit last year, meanwhile, was more than $3 trillion, adding to already record levels of debt.

-The White House has had multiple discussions with some Senate Republicans about his roughly $2 trillion infrastructure proposal, but they have not agreed on the scope of any plan or how to pay for it.
+The White House has had multiple discussions with some Senate Republicans about Biden’s roughly $2 trillion infrastructure proposal, but they have not agreed on the scope of any plan or how to pay for it.
 And some of his proposals have also prompted internal divisions among Democrats, particularly over how to change the corporate tax code.
-Other ambitious Biden campaign pledges -- from raising the estate tax to forgiving significant amounts of student debt -- are also expected to be left out of the new budget plan, the people said.
+Other ambitious Biden campaign pledges — from raising the estate tax to forgiving significant amounts of student debt — are also expected to be left out of the new budget plan, the people said.
 The budget is due out at the end of next week.

 A White House spokesman confirmed in a statement that the budget would not include major initiatives beyond what had already been released by the administration.